Kaggle Competition: Eedi – Mining Misconceptions in Mathematics

 - Wrong Answer

-This creates a rich, context-aware text representation for each pair, ready for embedding.
+This creates a rich, context-aware query for each pair, ready for embedding.
 We then use Qwen 2.5 14B to generate embeddings for both:

 - All question–wrong answer pairs